veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ## Current Versions

 ### Anka Build Cloud Controller & Registry 1.17.0 (1.17.0-fcb89b75) - June 29th, 2021
-- Improvement: The Node UUID is now stored in the Anka Agent plist to avoid it changing between crashes or restarts
+- Improvement: The Node UUID is now stored in the Anka Agent plist to avoid it changing between crashes or restarts (be sure to disjoin and join after upgrading)
 - Improvement: `ankacluster join` commands will now throw a warning if you have not accepted the Anka EULA
 - Improvement: The exact commands the agent is running will be output to the logs in the event of an error
 - Bug Fix: Binary parameters are ignored if preceding by an unknown parameter